-Nonsteroidal injections are used to reduce pain and allow the patient to perform physical therapy treatment with minimal pain.
-Physical therapy treatments combined with nonsteroidal injections provide the patient with long-term pain relief by treating the problem rather than masking it.
-The main benefit of using a non-steroidal injection is the reduction in the likelihood that your immune system will become depressed.
-Many of these injections have been shown to have similar or equivalent results compared to previous steroid injections, such as a substantial decrease in pain and an increase in joint range of motion.
+Non-steroidal injections are a great way to reduce pain and enable patients to perform physical therapy treatments with minimal discomfort.
+Combining physical therapy with non-steroidal injections can provide long-term relief from pain, as it treats the problem rather than just masking it.
+The main benefit of using a non-steroidal injection is that it reduces the chances of your immune system becoming weakened.
+Studies have shown that these injections can be just as effective as steroid injections, leading to a substantial decrease in pain and an increase in joint range of motion.

-Platelet-rich plasma (PRP) injections are a newer alternative for treating osteoarthritis joint pain.
-The cells in the patient's own blood are processed in a centrifuge to remove red blood cells and most of the white blood cells, concentrating the platelets.
-Toradol (ketorolac tromethamine) is a non-steroidal anti-inflammatory drug that is most commonly given by injection.
-It is indicated for the short-term treatment of moderate to severe acute pain.
+Platelet-rich plasma (PRP) injections are a newer option for treating osteoarthritis joint pain.
+This involves processing the patient's own blood in a centrifuge to remove red blood cells and most of the white blood cells, concentrating the platelets.
+Toradol (ketorolac tromethamine) is a non-steroidal anti-inflammatory drug that is usually administered via injection.
+It is used for the short-term treatment of moderate to severe acute pain.

 For the past few years, toradol has been used intra-articularly in a similar way to cortisone injections for joint pain.
-This reinforces the argument in favor of an alternative to corticosteroids and the prevention of the harmful effects of steroids.
+This further supports the argument for an alternative to corticosteroids and helps prevent the harmful effects of steroids.